DoDAO-io/dodao-rust-course/generated/summaries/collections.md

   * HashMap

  **Vector**
+- Vector allow to store more than 1 value in single data structure.
 - Vector has multiple items of same time stored next to each other in memory.
 - Creating a vector
   * creating an empty vector